 Collectively, there are several books that can accomplish the same goal, but they are loose branches strewn on the ground.
 Musashi offers us the entire tree, chopped, bundled, bathed in oil, and ready to be set alight.

-I’m a part of a discreet, less than formal group of people that enjoy thinking, learning about, and studying the human condition through the lens of critical thinking.
+I’m a part of a discreet, less than formal group of people who enjoy thinking, learning about, and studying the human condition through the lens of critical thinking.
 We really enjoy learning what makes people tick!

 Right now we are delving into a classic!
 Dale Carnegie wrote, “How to Win Friends and Influence People”.

 It’s a book that was something more than one of my mentors read and reviewed with me, as well as something I’ve seen on the bookshelf of every successful businessman I have ever done business with, and on the coffee table of every social butterfly I’ve ever befriended.
 Still, interestingly enough, it’s spoken of with hushed and whispered voices.
 So much so, that the people I am discussing the book with elected to keep it Sub Rosa, but I am here to lift the veil! ->

 As a writer, I’ve learned to never start a positive comment with negative words.
 In Global Insights – The Zen of Travel and BEING in the World, Dr. Monteiro broke the rules of being a so-called “travel writer”, so I feel no shame (a laughable concept anyway) in putting forward my thoughts on her book.